Contact Us for a Free Consultation (213) 542-0979

 Posted by Ronald D. Hedding, ESQ. | Mar 29, 2021

 I do get a lot of clients who say exactly this.
 I'm guilty.
 I did it.
-I'm just gonna go in there and take my punishment and that's going to be the end of it.
+I'm just going to go in there and take my punishment, and that's going to be the end of it.

-What they are not taking into account is, not all punishments are created the same.
-Some of the consequences in criminal cases can vary and some of them are very harsh and can create a huge problem as your trying to maneuver through your life.
+What they do not take into account is that not all punishments are created equal.
+Some of the consequences in criminal cases can vary, and some are very harsh and can create a huge problem as you're trying to maneuver through your life.

 Best Chance of a Favorable Outcome